 We’re proud to say that our dui law firm has earned a reputation for being vigorous, and for being one of the best law firms in the USA.
 Our attorneys are consistently attending seminars and training sessions.
 We are always doing our best to become “better” and understand how to implement new tactics in order to win your case.
 We are confident in our ability to out-think, maneuver, and ultimately defeat the opposing prosecutor.
 If you get pulled over after drinking and driving, then you could be charged with DUI.
 When that happens, you’ll end up in jail, and your car will be impounded.
 The dui lawyer you hire can be more important than the charges themselves.
 With a poor attorney, you could spend money on a defense-and still be unlikely to drive a car ever again.
 However, not all DUI accusations can end up with a bad outcome.
 When hire a dui lawyer at the H Law Firm, you could have a different outcome.

 Our law firm has offices throughout California, making it easy for you to come to us.

 Our founding partner is a former prosecutor in LA, and brings unique experience to each and every case he handles.

 Celebrity Criminal Lawyer

 Nima is frequently interviewed by the media for his in-depth expertise and knowledge.

 We Treat You Like Family.
 It’s How We’re Different.

-We firmly believe that each and every client deserves the best possible legal representation.
+Our los angeles dui lawyers firmly believe that each and every client deserves the best possible legal representation.
 We take on fewer clients than most firms, because we want to provide the most possible attention, and best results, for clients we service.